The best museums in Turin, Italy

 This means you can easily go to several points of interest each day without wasting time on transit, so you can really make the most of your card.

-How to use the torino card
+How to use the Torino Card

+The pass is very easy to use.
 Just show the card whenever you enter one of the museums or attractions and get your ticket.

 At the first museum or attraction you visit, the card will be activated and it will then stay valid for 1, 2, 3 or 5 consecutive days, depending on the card you buy.